Saltar al contenido principal

 an equation involving trigonometric functions that is true for all angles \(θ\) for which the functions in the equation are defined

-This page titled 1.3: Funciones trigonométricas is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Edwin “Jed” Herman & Gilbert Strang (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.3: Funciones trigonométricas is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Edwin “Jed” Herman & Gilbert Strang (OpenStax) via source content that was edited to the style and standards of the LibreTexts platform.